alexiusacademia/ochf-support/docs/users/README.md

 No, there are no paid content or feature of the app.
 However, the Pro version is a paid app so the user has to pay before downloading the app.

+## Who pays for the paid content and how does users access it?

+No one.
+There are no paid content in the app except the app download itself.